What are 1099s?

 Sometimes crypto activity occurs through decentralized finance (DeFi) protocols, and no centralized exchange or broker is used.
 This activity is still taxable, however there often isn't any entity that can file and report 1099s to the IRS, so no 1099s are filed for this activity.

 CoinLedger is not a crypto broker, we help prepare tax reports that summarize your income from your crypto activity.
 Because of this, CoinLedger does not produce 1099s - it would be inappropriate for CoinLedger to do so.
 We aggregate all of the data across multiple wallets and exchanges to produce comprehensive tax reports.

 What should I give to my accountant?

-CoinLedger summarizes all your income types in the Taxable Income display of Step 4 within the app.
+CoinLedger summarizes all your income types in the Taxable Income of the Tax Report section within the app.

 You can send those total amounts directly to your accountant.
 In addition, the Income Report provides a detailed list of each income distribution.

 The reports produced by CoinLedger are all that is needed for someone to sufficiently report their crypto activity on their tax return.
 Please provide your accountant with the tax report and documents that CoinLedger produces upon completion of aggregating and reviewing all of your crypto activity.

 In addition, your accountant may request from you all 1099s to verify the income reports that CoinLedger provides.